edap/graphics-codex-course/03Rays/README.md

 }
 ```

+### Long parenthesis about deferred shading
-*P.S.* note, this pseudocode refers to what is called a `forward shading`, in contrast to `deferred shading` [def. shading](https://en.wikipedia.org/wiki/Deferred_shading).
+This pseudocode above refers to what is called a `forward shading`, in contrast to `deferred shading` [def. shading](https://en.wikipedia.org/wiki/Deferred_shading).
 In my renderer, I've implemented a forward shading.

 In a deferred shading, we first save the information about position, normal, color in a buffer, called `G-Buffer`.
 In a second step we iterate over the G-Buffer and we calculate the shading.
 The pseudocode will be something like this: